What does GitLab do?

 Product lines include source control, issue tracking, CI/CD, and monitoring

-GitLab is a very non-traditional company – beyond their unusual approach to the market, they operate completely remotely, publicly publish their internal guidelines, and are open source.
-They also IPOd recently, and are now worth $15B – so it’s an organization worth understanding.
+GitLab is a very non-traditional company – beyond their unusual approach to the market, they operate completely remotely with team members across 60 countries, publicly publish their internal guidelines, and are open source.
+They also IPOd in 2021, and have grown to over 50 million registered users with more than half of Fortune 100 companies as customers [1] From Gitlab's most recent 10-K filing: We have more than 50 million registered users. – so it's an organization worth understanding.

 Companies Mentioned